ftPeter/umass-cs-377-f23.github.io/docs/01-information/syllabus.md

 Another great option is [VSCode](https://code.visualstudio.com/) that can be used locally to edit code remotely on the Edlab.
 This is an excellent editor, but it does require some setup to use [Remote Development using ssh](https://code.visualstudio.com/docs/remote/ssh).

 There are many short tutorials out there.
 We recommend that you do a quick search to find an introductory tutorial to become acquainted with at least one of these editors if you are not already familiar with one of them.
-You will have some guidance in the first discussion!
+You will have some guidance in the first lab!

 ## Communication